hmahdiany/ansible/haproxy-cluster/README.md

+## Install HAProxy from source: Manual Installation
+If you want to install HAProxy from source follow the instructions on `haproxy-installation` directory.

-# Setup a HAProxy cluster with Keepalived: Ansible role
+## Setup a HAProxy cluster with Keepalived: Ansible role
 This project is used to set up a HAProxy cluster with Keepalived.
 It has a main playbook.yaml file which contains two roles as below:

 `keepalived`